wiseman/4mapper/README.rst

 There is a bug in session logic that can result in a History record with a null history.
 The app doesn't deal with null histories well.

+There's a Javascript error that pops up sometimes, too; If you see something about a "null bbox", something has gone wrong inside the Cartographer library.

 This is the closest thing to a webapp I've written in years, and it is my first Google AppEngine application.
 It's probably wrong.